Analucar/UMinho/ThirdYear/2nd/CG/README.md

 ### :books: Computação Gráfica
 ***

-In this subject we developed a project divided in 3 different phases.
+This project consisted in developing a solar system using Computer graphics.
+This project was divided into 3 different phases and written in C++.

 #### :handshake: Contributors
 - [Ana Luísa Carneiro](https://github.com/Analucar)